Consortium agreements at NAU

 - Non-parent school courses must be transferable to NAU and approved by Undergraduate Admissions and Orientation.

-• Student must be enrolled in 6 to 11 credits at NAU with a combined enrollment of 12 or more credits.
+• Student must be enrolled in at least 6 credits at NAU.

 - A student enrolled in 12 or more credits at NAU are not eligible for a consortium agreement and are not eligible for additional aid if they also take courses at a community college.

-- A student receiving NAU tuition scholarships (Lumberjack Scholars, President’s, Dean’s, etc.) must be enrolled in a minimum of 7 credits at NAU with a combined enrollment of 12 or more credits.
+- A student receiving NAU tuition scholarships (Lumberjack Scholars, President’s, Dean’s, National Scholars Awards and Flinn Scholars Awards, etc.) must be enrolled in a minimum of 7 credits at NAU with a combined enrollment of 12 or more credits.

 - Student must be eligible for financial aid, and must either meet NAU Satisfactory Academic Progress (SAP) standards or be on SAP probation status.